top of page

 What if it’s enough to be heavy, or weak, or sad and still be able to move with emotion.
 What if you don’t need to change your exterior to become more fulfilled.
 What if moving just made you happy, not hench?

-But now I know that moving in a way that makes you happy is the best way to want to keep going.
-And for me that is not sweating away on a treadmill counting down the seconds til I’ve burnt enough calories.
-In fact since I started pole I move more than I’ve ever done in my life, and not once have I worried about the numbers.
+I’m not saying pole won’t help with those things if you do want it to.
+I know my body has changed throughout my journey.
+But what I want to make clear is that you are welcome here as all that you are in this moment.
+For me that is not sweating away on a treadmill counting down the seconds til I’ve burnt enough calories.
+In fact since I started pole I move more than I’ve ever done in my life, and not once have I worried about those numbers.

 bottom of page